MicrosoftDocs/entra-docs/docs/verified-id/how-to-opt-out.md

 ## What happens to your data?

-When you finish opting out of the Microsoft Entra Verified ID service, the following actions take place:
+When you finish opting out of the Microsoft Entra Verified ID service, the following actions occur:

 - The decentralized identifier (DID) keys in Azure Key Vault are [soft deleted](/azure/key-vault/general/soft-delete-overview).
 - The issuer object is deleted from our database.